tbitu/sami-chat-spa/README.md

 ## How It Works

 ```
-Sami Input → Translate (sme→nor) → AI Provider → Translate (nor→sme) → Sami Output
+Sami Input → Translate (sme→fin) → AI Provider → Translate (fin→sme) → Sami Output
 ```

-Your messages are translated to Norwegian, sent to the AI, and responses are translated back to Sami.
+Your messages are translated to Finnish, sent to the AI, and responses are translated back to Sami.
 The AI is informed that the conversation is being translated.

 ## Development